Police county lines crack down sees drugs seized and arrests as weapons recovered

 A male was stopped in Tadley by the High Harm Team, he was then searched under the Misuse of Drugs Act.
 He was arrested for supply of Class A and his vehicle was seized and prohibited.

-A warrant was also carried out at a suspected cuckoo’d address and officers found and seized a number of large knives.
+A warrant was also carried out at a suspected cuckooed address and officers found and seized a number of large knives.

 Another warrant was carried out at Winklebury Centre where three individuals were arrested for firearms offences.
 Two BB guns, a bat, six knives, a large quantity of cannabis, Class A drugs, 10 phones, and £1,045 were seized.
 The investigation is currently ongoing.